MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scom/manage-maintenance-mode-overview.md

 >   - SQLAgentReaderRole
 >   - SQLAgentOperatorRole
 >
->   For more information about setting the SDK action account see [Account Information for Operations Manager](plan-security-accounts.md#system-center-configuration-service-and-system-center-data-access-service-account)
+>   For more information about setting the SDK action account, see [Account Information for Operations Manager](plan-security-accounts.md#system-center-configuration-service-and-system-center-data-access-service-account)

-To support the scenario of initiating maintenance mode directly from the agent-managed computer, Operations Manager now supports allowing a server administrator to set the machine in maintenance mode directly from the computer itself, without needing to perform this from the Operations console.
-This can be performed with the new PowerShell cmdlet **Start-SCOMAgentMaintenanceMode**.
+To support the scenario of initiating maintenance mode directly from the agent-managed computer, Operations Manager now supports allowing a server administrator to set the machine in maintenance mode directly from the computer itself, without needing to perform it from the Operations console.
+It can be performed with the new PowerShell cmdlet **Start-SCOMAgentMaintenanceMode**.

 The following section describes how to work with the different options for the on-demand maintenance mode feature.